Food Safety and Toxicology (FST)

 The Food Safety and Toxicology (FST) research area supports research on food safety and food processing issues related to the presence of Fusarium spp. mycotoxins in wheat and barley grain.
-Practical outcomes of research in this area include: 1) improved toxicological data to assure that current guidelines are providing the appropriate safety factors for the consumer; 2) analytical tools that can be used by small grain producers, elevators, millers, and processors, to rapidly and reliably identify mycotoxin-contaminated grain; 3) develop appropriate strategies to deal with contaminated grain; and 4) diagnostic data on Fusarium spp. mycotoxins required for development of FHB resistant/tolerant varieties of wheat and barley.
+Practical outcomes of research in this area include: 1) analytical tools that can be used by small grain producers, elevators, millers, and processors, to rapidly and reliably identify mycotoxin-contaminated grain; 2) develop appropriate strategies to deal with contaminated grain; and 3) diagnostic data on Fusarium spp. mycotoxins required for development of FHB resistant/tolerant varieties of wheat and barley.

 - Provide analytical support for DON/trichothecene quantitation for the Initiative’s stakeholders.

 - Support research on DON/trichothecene safety that is needed by producers, grain processors, researchers, risk assessors, and regulators.

 - Expansion of internal hyphal growth in Fusarium Head Blight infected grains contribute to the elevated mycotoxin production during the malting process

 Molecular Plant-Microbe Interactions, March 2021

 - Clove oil-in-water nanoemulsion: Mitigates growth of Fusarium graminearum and trichothecene mycotoxin production during the malting of Fusarium infected barley

 Food Chemistry, May 2020, Volume 312

 - Mycotoxins in Canada: A Perspective for 2013 Posted: 12/20/13

 - Update on Acetonitrile shortage - NDSU DON Testing Lab.
 (Posted: 1/27/09)